niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/CCNA/07-Basic Network Vulnerabilities.md

 	1. Public IP address: The assigned IP address by the ISP to our network.
 		1. NMAP: Basically a linux based port scanning tool, that hits the IP address u provide it with and sees what ports are open to the public.
 It does have to be on an outside network tho.
 2. devices
+	1. basically make virtual networks for all the devices that arent trusted(IOT, Alexa, etc...)
 3. Wireless
+	1. router, change all the default users and passwords
 4. connection to business and company
+	1. remote access
+	2. site to site